npeters/node-datadog-metrics/README.md

 ## Release History

 * (In development)
+    * DEPRECATED: The `apiHost` option has been renamed to `site` so that it matches up with Datadog docs and official packages.
+The old `apiHost` name still works for now, but will be removed in the future.

     * Support distribution metrics.
 You can now send distributions to Datadog by doing:

         ```js